-But here's the thing: to turn up the volume of conversions, think about matching the popups to your audience's problem at the particular funnel stage they're in.
+But here's the thing: to turn up the volume of conversions, think about taking a true conversion marketing approach by matching the popups to your audience's problem at the particular funnel stage they're in.

 Let's say a returning visitor is surfing your product page and a popup offering a PDF guide shows up.
 Maybe they've already downloaded this previously, or are just much further along in the buying process—either way, the offer in the popup is of little use to them... and is a wasted conversion opportunity.